infinyon/fluvio-demo-apps-node/bot-assistant/README.md

 ### Run Bot Server

-Open a new terminal window, navigate to `bot-assistant` directory and start the server:
+Open a new terminal window, navigate to `./bot-assistant/bot-server` directory and start the server:

 ```bash
 PARAMS=state-machine.json npm run start:server